3urobeat/steam-idler/README.md

 Type `npm install` to install needed packages.

 ## Accounts
-Open the accounts.txt file and put an account in each line in this format: `username:password:shared_secret`.
+Open the `accounts.txt` file and put an account in each line in this format: `username:password:shared_secret`.
 `shared_secret` is optional.
 Only provide `username:password` if you don't want to use it.

+## Proxies
+If you are using many accounts it might make sense to add proxies so you don't have tons of sessions from the same IP.
+To do this, open the `proxies.txt` file and put as many HTTP proxies as you wish, line per line.
+The bot will spread all accounts equally on all available proxies, including your local IP.
+Your proxies must follow this format: `http://user:pass@1.2.3.4:8081`
+Please note that Steam might block some proxy providers.

 ## Config
 Open the `config.json` in a text editor and put the games you wan't to idle inside the `playingGames` brackets.

 You can set a custom game by passing a String as the first argument.
 The other numbers define the games the script will start playing.
 You can add more by adding a comma and the app id.

-&nbsp;

 Examples:
 - Display "In non-Steam game: Minecraft" and idle TF2 & CS:GO: `"playingGames": ["Minecraft", 440, 730]`